jacobuhlig/NodeJS-2023-Mandatory-I/README.md

 ## Welcome to my Mandatory I project.

 ### Why?
-The purpose of this project is to document parts of the curriculum, deemed relevant in the preparation of the upcoming exams.
+The purpose of this project is to document parts of the curriculum, deemed relevant in the preparation for the upcoming exams.

 ### How?
 This includes, as explained in the prompt, code blocks and snippets, which all should seek to enhance the ways in which learning is able to take place.